awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 ## Enabling Enhanced Networking on Ubuntu<a name="enhanced-networking-ena-ubuntu"></a>

 The latest Ubuntu HVM AMIs have the module required for enhanced networking with ENA installed and have the required `enaSupport` attribute set\.
 Therefore, if you launch an instance with the latest Ubuntu HVM AMI on a supported instance type, enhanced networking is already enabled for your instance\.
 For more information, see [Testing Whether Enhanced Networking Is Enabled](#test-enhanced-networking-ena)\.

-If you launched your instance using an older AMI and it does not have enhanced networking enabled already, you can install the `linux-aws` kernel package to get the latest enhanced networking drivers and update the required attribute\.<a name="ubuntu-enhanced-networking-ena-procedure"></a>
+If you launched your instance using an older AMI and it does not have enhanced networking enabled already, you can install the `linux-aws` kernel package to get the latest enhanced networking drivers and update the required attribute\.

+**To install the linux\-aws kernel package \(Ubuntu 16\.04 or later\)**
+Ubuntu 16\.04 and 18\.04 ship with the Ubuntu custom kernel \(linux\-aws kernel package\)\.
+To use a different kernel, contact [AWS Support](https://console.aws.amazon.com/support)\.<a name="ubuntu-enhanced-networking-ena-procedure"></a>

-**To install the linux\-aws kernel package**
+**To install the linux\-aws kernel package \(Ubuntu Trusty 14\.04\)**

 1. <a name="ubuntu-enhanced-networking-ena-start-step"></a>Connect to your instance\.